PHPCSStandards/PHP_CodeSniffer-website/CONTRIBUTING.md

 Publicly editable Wiki pages for big projects get vandalized pretty often and we don't want to risk this type of vandalism leading to users getting incorrect information.

-As a secondary reason, there are parts of the wiki (especially the output examples), which were pretty out of date.
+As a secondary reason, there are parts of the Wiki (especially the output examples), which were pretty out of date.
-By having the wiki source in this repository, it allows for automating certain updates which would otherwise have to be done manually.
+By having the Wiki source in this repository, it allows for automating certain updates which would otherwise have to be done manually.

 <p align="right"><a href="#table-of-contents">back to top</a></p>